arevaldez/TechFlip/content/blog/react-context-api-part-2/index.md

 ## Tutorial

 **Create the context**.
-First, Let's create a Context.js file again that will create the Provider and Consumer that we need.
+First, let's create a Context.js file again that will create the Provider and Consumer that we need.

 ```jsx
 import { createContext } from "react"